hifirworks/hifir/examples/README.md

 ## Parameters Tuning ##

 For `advanced/demo_gmreshif.cpp` and `advanced/demo_sparsifier.cpp`, we use optimized parameters for systems arising from well-posed PDEs, which are typically (nearly) pattern symmetric.
 For ill-conditioned and/or highly pattern asymmetric systems, we recommend to use robust parameters if the optimized parameters are not sufficient.
+To see how to use robust parameters, run each example with flag `--robust`.